 Tyler School of Art and Architecture Room 0B004

 Philadelphia, PA 19122

-Directed by Rollo Dilworth, Music Education Chair, Boyer College of Music and Dance
+Directed by Rollo Dilworth, Professor of Choral Music Education, Boyer College of Music and Dance

 What are the membership requirements?

 Choir members should be able to match pitch and have a good ear, or have modest music-reading ability, or both.
 There is no audition to become a member of the choir; however, each member will be vocally assessed for the purpose of placement within the ensemble.